Petermarcu/personal-website/README.md

 ## GitHub Pages Deployment

-This website is configured to automatically deploy to GitHub Pages.
+This website is configured to automatically deploy to GitHub Pages using GitHub Actions.
 Here's how to set it up:

 1. Create a new GitHub repository
 2. Push this code to the repository's main branch